tESS RENÉ

 • Be compassionate.
 Speak kindly to the part of you that aches.
 Acknowledge you did nothing wrong by being real.
 Know that the world needs your voice & it is right & good to add it.
 If you were being true to yourself & had clean motives & they don’t like what you say, know you didn’t do anything wrong.
 Acknowledge you don’t have control over people’s responses, only your responses to them, that reframe is a Confidence Boost and can reform how you see your part.

 • Mind your thoughts.
 Guard against “forever” thinking.
+Find practices that calm your body and mind.
 Friendships end, but belonging can be rebuilt.
 Things won’t stay this way forever.
 There is a tribe out there waiting for you.

-I ask myself, what feels worse?
-Being quiet to maintain the façade of belonging, or speaking up and conserving my self-trust and character?
+I ask myself, what feels worse: being quiet to maintain the façade of belonging, or speaking up and preserving my self-trust and character?

 FAQ: Losing a Friendship After Speaking Up